aadonkeyz/Blog/source/_posts/Building-Abstractions-with-Data.md

 ## Example: Arithmetic Operations for Rational Numbers

-suppose we want to do arithmetic with rational numbers.
+Suppose we want to do arithmetic with rational numbers.
 We want to be able to add, subtract, multipy, and divide them and to test whether two rational numbers are equal.

 Let us begin by assumping that we already have a way of constructing a rational number from a numerator and a denominator.
 We also assume that, given a rational number, we have a way of extracting (or selecting) its numerator and its denominator.
 Let us further assume that the constructor and selectors are available as procedures:

 {% note info %}
 - `(make-rat <n> <d>)` returns the rational number whose numerator is the integer `<n>` and whose denominator is the integer `<d>`
-- `(number <x>)` returns the numerator of the rational number `<x>`
+- `(numer <x>)` returns the numerator of the rational number `<x>`
 - `(denom <x>)` returns the denominator of the rational number `<x>`
 {% endnote %}